HypeCheck

 Red Flags to Watch For

-• Most compelling findings (antiviral, liver protection, anti-asthma) come from animal or lab studies only — not human trials
+• Most positive findings (liver protection, anti-asthma, antiviral) come from animal or cell studies only — do not assume these translate to humans

-• Safety data exists only for specific species at specific doses in animals — do not assume all mycelium products are equally safe
+• Safety data exists mainly for specific species at specific doses in animals; long-term human safety is not established

 Products Containing Mushroom Mycelium